amanjpro/languages-a-la-carte/README.md

 [![Build Status](https://travis-ci.com/amanjpro/languages-a-la-carte.svg?token=xagHpp4qXzfWp5WxM1j3)](https://travis-ci.com/amanjpro/languages-a-la-carte)

 Sana is an extensible compiler framework written in Scala.
-As a research project, Sana aims to be both fully modular in a sense that removing a new language component should be as easy as adding a new one.
-Sana also tries to be safe and immutable in most of the cases, but not when it adds a considerable amount of overhead.
+Sana aims to be both fully modular in a sense that removing a new language component should be as easy as adding a new one, in a type-safe manner.
 Sana implements ``languages à la carte'' which is proposed by Amanj Sherwany and Nate Nystrom.
+As proof of concept, Sana implements the compiler for Java 1.0 among other languages.

 ## Installation